MLM Software Compression: What network marketing professionals need to know

 MLM Software Compression in Matrix Plan

-MLM software compression in the matrix plan works the same as it does for the unilevel plan.
+MLM software compression in the matrix MLM plan works the same as it does for the unilevel plan.
 The only difference is that the matrix plan has a stricter depth cap.
 For instance, if the matrix has a depth of three levels, and one of the distributors is not qualified, there won’t be any other distributor to pull up to contribute a depth-based bonus in its place.

 In such cases, many MLM businesses allow pulling of anyone from the lower level, provided that it’s part of the sponsor’s matrix and qualified.